Here’s a few reasons why it’s difficult to make adults get vaccinated.

 But experts are still worried they’ll have difficulty persuading people to get the new shot.

-While Shingrix would seem to be a positive step when it comes to preventing shingles, there are a few factors that may stop people from getting the recommended vaccine including medical record availability, the fear of vaccines, and the vaccines’ price tag.
+While Shingrix would seem to be a positive step when it comes to preventing shingles, there are a few factors that may stop people from getting the recommended vaccine including medical- record availability, the fear of vaccines, and the price of vaccines.

-Despite the fact that the small but vocal anti-vaxxer contingent remains strong, Jain says she hasn’t encountered much opposition to getting vaccinated among her patients.
+Despite the fact that the small, but vocal, group of individuals who oppose vaccinations remains strong, Jain says she hasn’t encountered much opposition to getting vaccinated among her patients.

 “A lot of patients will actually come to me asking how they can get the shingles vaccination, so I actually have experienced the opposite,” she said.
 “There’s a very small percentage of patients, I’d say under 10 percent, that are very averse to getting vaccinations, though.”